GarageGames/Torque3D-Wiki/Using-the-Leap-Motion-Controller-Input-Events.md

 ### Hand as Thumb Stick Input Events ###

 Torque 3D allows a hand detected by the Leap Motion controller to be used like a gamepad thumb stick.
+Imagine that a thumb stick is coming out of the top of your hand and you move it by tilting your hand.

-To activate these input events we set the `$LeapMotion::GenerateSingleHandRotationAsAxisEvents` global TorqueScript variable to `true`.
+To activate these thumb stick input events we set the `$LeapMotion::GenerateSingleHandRotationAsAxisEvents` global TorqueScript variable to `true`.
 With that variable set the following action map input events are available:

 `lm_handaxisx`
 `lm_handaxisy`